ImperialCollegeLondon/Visual2/README.md

 providing access to platform-level commands (i.e. file-system, path, multiple processes), which are unavailable to (vanilla) browser web-apps.

-[Webpack](https://webpack.js.org/) is the module bundler, responsible for the transpilation and automated building process.
+[Webpack](https://webpack.js.org/) is the module bundler, responsible for the javascript concatenation and automated building process.

-Finally, [Monaco Editor](https://microsoft.github.io/monaco-editor/) is used for as a self-contained javascript component that implements an editor window which your `F#` code can interact with.
+Finally, [Monaco Editor](https://microsoft.github.io/monaco-editor/) is  a self-contained javascript component that implements an editor window which your `F#` code can interact with.

 ## Features